VladVega/openRedisOnNodejitsuIssue/README.md

+What is this?
+A way to reproduce the ETIMEDOUT error when running a nodeJS app on nodejitsu and using openredis with node-redis.
+This happens when you need a long lasting redis client (pubsub for instance).

 To reproduce error:

-1. Make sure your open redis instance is set to 3600 timeout.
+1. Make sure your openredis instance is set to 3600 timeout.

 2. Run this app in your nodejitsu account with a different name/subdomain

 Every hour you will see this error